 Uber is great because they have a downloadable app that you can turn on and off as you’re available, which lets me choose hours that work around my full-time job schedule.

-How many hours per week do you usually work for Uber?
+How many hours per week do you usually drive with Uber?

 I usually try to be available three hours a day during the week, from 10 a.m. to 1 p.m. or so, and then 5-6 hours a day on weekends, depending on what other things I’ve got scheduled.

-What do you like most about being an Uber driver?
+What do you like most about being an Uber driver-partner?

 The best part of driving for Uber is that I can drive whenever I want.
 I choose the hours I’m available.
-Not very many part-time jobs have that type of freedom.
+Not very many side gigs have that type of freedom.

-What is the most difficult part about being an Uber driver?
+What is the most difficult part about being an Uber driver-partner?

 I would say that the most difficult part of being an Uber driver is that sometimes people aren’t nice or respectful of your vehicle or your time, but that’s not the case most of the time.